 If you are a beneficial owner and do not instruct your broker, bank, or other agent how to vote your shares, they will not have the authority to vote your shares on matters other than Proposal 2 for the ratification of Marcum LLP as the Company's independent registered public accounting firm.
 In the case of Proposal 2, the New York Stock Exchange's (NYSE) rule allows brokers to vote their customers' shares on certain "routine" matters in the Proxy Statement at the brokers' discretion when they have not received timely voting instructions from their customers.
+We believe that under NYSE rules, Proposal 2 is considered a "routine" matter as to which brokers may exercise voting discretion.

-The NYSE rules on broker discretionary voting prohibit banks, brokers, and other intermediaries from voting uninstructed shares on certain matters, including the election of directors and the reverse stock split under Proposal 3.
-Notwithstanding the NYSE rule, banks, brokers, and other intermediaries may choose not to exercise any permitted discretion.
-If you hold your stock in street name and you do not instruct your bank, broker, or other intermediary how to vote in the election of directors, the election of directors and reverse stock split proposals, no votes will be cast on your behalf.
+The NYSE rules on broker discretionary voting prohibit banks, brokers, and other intermediaries from voting uninstructed shares on certain matters, including the election of directors.
+Notwithstanding the NYSE rule, banks, brokers, and other intermediaries may choose not to exercise any permitted discretion, in which case, if you hold your stock in street name and do not instruct your bank, broker, or other intermediary how to vote in the election of directors, it is possible that no votes will be cast on your behalf with respect to either Proposal 1 or Proposal 2.
 It is important that you cast your vote on all matters.